2024 Sambhal violence: Aftermath

 The Uttar Pradesh administration imposed Section 144 of the Criminal Procedure Code in Sambhal to prevent further gatherings and potential violence.
 Investigations were launched to determine the causes and handling of the unrest.
-Additionally, the district administration ordered a 24-hour internet suspension in the Sambhal Tehsil following violence over a mosque survey.

 After the violence, 25 people were taken into custody and seven cases were filed against 2,500 people.
 Those charged include Zia ur Rahman Barq, MP of Sambhal from Samajwadi Party, and Nawab Suhail Iqbal, the son of Iqbal Mehmood, a party associate.
 The accused in the violence would be booked under the stringent National Security Act (NSA).

 On November 29, 2024, the Supreme Court directed the Sambhal Trial Court to pause proceedings against the Shahi Jama Masjid until the Allahabad High Court hears the Masjid Committee's challenge to a survey order.
 The Court ordered the survey report to remain sealed and emphasized maintaining peace in the region.

 The Uttar Pradesh government constituted a three-member judicial commission, chaired by former Allahabad High Court judge Devendra Kumar Arora, to investigate the violence.
 The commission visited Sambhal on 1 December, inspecting the affected areas to determine whether the incident was spontaneous or the result of a premeditated criminal conspiracy.

 On March 23, 2025 Police arrested the Shahi Jama Masjid committee president and senior lawyer Zafar Ali in connection with the November 24 violence according to the police.
 On March 24, 2025 A section of lawyers in Sambhal staged a pen-down protest against the arrest of Zafar Ali.
 On March 27, 2025 a district court dismissed the interim bail application of Ali and scheduled his regular bail petition for April 2.
 On April 2, 2025 the bail hearing was rescheduled to April 4 due to the unavailability of the case diary.
 On 16 April 2025 multiple news outlets reported that Zafar Ali had secured bail in two earlier cases registered against him.
 On May 9, 2025 it was reported that Zafar Ali has moved to Allahabad High court for his bail application after a lower court had rejected his bail application.
 Zafar Ali was granted bail on 24 July 2025 by Allahabad High court.

 On April 4, 2025 three men were detained by police while attempting to enter the Shahi Jama Masjid in Sambhal to perform a Hindu fire ritual.